 What’s in a name?

 The first challenge I faced was what to call this mist-enveloped land full of green mountains and steamy afternoons.
 The airport name is Jinghong, I think that the official name is Xishuangbanna but everyone just seemed to call it Banna.
 So it’s a little confusing and honestly, it stayed that way for me throughout the course of my stay at the luxurious Intercontinental Xishuangbanna.
 The nomenclature isn’t the only way in which things are a little confusing down in Banna.
 Thanks to its spot in extreme Southeastern China, Banna is completely unlike any other spot in the country.
-Located adjacent to the Golden Triangle, neighboring countries of Myanmar, Laos and Thailand are very close and, other the years, that’s meant a fluid border with a lot of cross-cultural sharing.
+Located adjacent to the Golden Triangle, neighboring countries of Myanmar, Laos and Thailand are very close and, over the years, that’s meant a fluid border with a lot of cross-cultural sharing.
 Exploring more of the region, the buildings all look Thai, the smells are Thai – everything about the place screamed Chiang Mai instead of China.
 It was an odd sensation, one that I never expected but one that I dearly enjoyed.

 I looked down at the wriggling bugs and then back up again at my guide and then back down at the bugs.
 A kind member of the Intercontinental Xishuangbanna staff showed me around town, and we ended up at the popular night market in Jinghong.
 Attendance was light thanks to a day of scattered storms, which suited me just fine as I tried to learn more about the local food favorites.
 Roasted corn, meat skewers and diced pineapple were all fine, but the worms I just couldn’t do.
 Just as I couldn’t ever manage to eat them in Thailand, where the night markets mirror the one I found in Jinghong almost completely.
 Set up in front of a massive, and I later learned new, temple, that religious site put into visual terms what I had been thinking all day.
 The overall design was Burmese, but the accents were a strange mix of both Lao and Thai elements.
 It was as if someone picked up the pieces from the region’s temples and smashed them all together.
 That’s what all of the temples in and around the city were like, a beautiful cross-cultural comingling of traditions that is actually rare to see, especially in China.